KLemonLab/DpiMGE_Manuscript/SupplementalMethods_COGs.md

   mutate(accessory_vs_core=ifelse(grepl("Core", bin_name), "Core", "Accessory"))
 ```

-\*“Core” is used in the code to avoid problems with the “/” symbol and
+“Core” is used in the code to avoid problems with the “/” symbol and
 later replaced with “Soft/Core” for plotting.

-There are 1517 gene clusters (GC) (52.2%) in the Accessory vs. 1388
+There are 1517 gene clusters (GC) (52.2%) in the “Accessory” vs. 1388
-(47.8%) in the Soft/Core at the pangenome level
+(47.8%) in the “Soft/Core” at the pangenome level

 ## COG Analysis at the Gene Level

 We define a new variable `COGs` to use in the plots.
 This variable is
 based on `COG20_CATEGORY` but with a cleaner definition of unclassified,
-uninformative or mixed assignments: \* COG categories “Function Unknown”
+uninformative, or mixed assignments:

+-   COG categories “Function Unknown” and “General function predictions
-and “General function predictions only” were considered as
+    only” were considered as “Uninformative”.
-“Uninformative”. \* If the COG category is a mix (for example G\|S\|M)
+-   If the COG category is mix (e.g., G\|S\|M) it gets labeled as
+    “Ambiguous”.
-it gets labeled like “Ambiguous”. \* Also missing values (NA) are
+-   Missing values (NA) are labeled as “Unclassified”.
-labeled as Unclassified".

 ``` r
 DpigPangenome$COGs <- DpigPangenome$COG20_CATEGORY_ACC